The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 * Static Selection: Disabled
 * Class: Shotgun
 will spawn a BR75 in Ranked modes, and a CQS48 Bulldog or Heatwave in non-Ranked modes.
-{% endhint}

 {% endhint %}

-A Weapon Rack with the following properties:
-* Weapon: BR75
-* Static Selection: Disabled
-* Class: Shotgun
-will spawn a BR75 in Ranked modes, and a CQS48 Bulldog or Heatwave in non-Ranked modes.
-{% endhint}

 ## Standard spawners